 When I was in school, I remember getting into an argument with a friend about history.
 He was adamant that it was irrelevant because the past had been and gone.
 What was the point in looking backwards, we should be looking forwards.

-The issue with this point of view is that it neglects the fact that everything that happens in the past adds up to what we see today.
+The issue with this point of view is that it neglects the fact that everything that happened in the past adds up to what we see today.
 The same is true in our own lives.
 What we do today affects us tomorrow and beyond.

 We cannot box history off as a bygone age, it is with us today in a myriad of ways.
 The beauty of The Lessons of History is to show us how much history has affected all of us.

-It’s not just politics, but religion, biology, sociology, every field has been affected by the passing of time in one way or another.
+It’s not just politics, but religion, biology, and sociology, every field has been affected by the passing of time in one way or another.

-Instead of neglecting history we should embrace it.
+Instead of neglecting history, we should embrace it.
 It’s only by understanding what has come before that we can understand what might unfold in the future.

 Takeaway 2 – Peace is rare, war is common

 One of the most incredible sentences in the book for me was one concerning war.
 It states that “in the last 3,421 years of recorded history, only 268 have seen no war.”

 Bear in mind that this book was first published in 1968, so it is not accurate today.
 However, that statistic is still mind-boggling.
 That’s one reason why so many of the best books on European history are to do with war.

 We are lucky to be living in the most peaceful period in human history.
 During my lifetime there have been very wars, the biggest was probably the invasion of Afghanistan and Iraq, but that was not on the scale of the First and Second World Wars.